the first congo RUMMAGE SALE

 www.honestjunkcompany.org

 4801 S Whipple St. Suite A Chicago, IL 60632Chicago’s only nonprofit junk removal service.
-Sister company of Chicago Furniture Bank.
+Sister company of Chicago Furniture Bank. *NOTE: They charge a fee for furniture pickup.

 The Hope Chest